rbong/rhcsa-open-guide/index.md

 This guide is targeted towards [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) (RHEL) version 9, which is the version of RHEL targeted by EX200 at the time of writing.
 Sometimes general Linux knowledge is included where useful.

+This guide has no express guarantee that you will pass any exam.

 ## Intended Audience